Other Exercises

 Alfred Bello had a partner and he had a rap for the cops.

-Him and Dexter Bradley just out prowlin' around
+Him and Arthur Bradley were just out prowlin' around

-He said, 'I saw two men runnin' out, they like middleweights
+He said, 'I saw two men runnin' out, they looked like middleweights

 They jumped into a white car with out-of-state plates.'